gauravgoyal2324/resume-generator/README.md

 #### Options/configuration

 Most of the basic customization will take place in the `/_data/*.yml` files.
+And you can make modifications in it accoring to you <>br>
+Try your best and made this website the best version of itself.

 ### Publishing to GitHub Pages for free